Microlocal Morse theory of wrapped Fukaya categories: Introduction

 \subsection{Acknowledgements}

-We thank Mohammed Abouzaid, Roger Casals, Tobias Ekholm, Benjamin Gammage, David Nadler, Amnon Neeman, and Lenhard Ng for helpful discussions, some of which took place during visits to the American Institute of Mathematics.
+We thank Mohammed Abouzaid, Roger Casals, Alexander Efimov, Tobias Ekholm, Benjamin Gammage, David Nadler, Amnon Neeman, and Lenhard Ng for helpful discussions, some of which took place during visits to the American Institute of Mathematics.

-S.G.\ would like to thank the Mathematical Sciences Research Institute for its hospitality during a visit in Spring 2018 (supported by NSF grant DMS--1440140) during which some of this work was completed.
+S.G.\ was partially supported by NSF grant DMS--1907635, and would also like to thank the Simons Laufer Mathematical Sciences Institute (previously known as MSRI) for its hospitality during visits in Spring 2018 (supported by NSF grant DMS--1440140) and Fall 2022 (supported by NSF grant DMS--1928930) during which some of this work was completed.
 This research was conducted during the period J.P.\ served as a Clay Research Fellow and was partially supported by a Packard Fellowship and by the National Science Foundation under the Alan T.\ Waterman Award, Grant No.\ 1747553.
 V.S.\ was supported by the NSF CAREER grant DMS--1654545.